emileDesmaili/emileDesmaili.github.io/_pages/about.md

 ---
 **Hello there!**
 ---

 I'm a student at Columbia University in the M.A. in QMSS, with a concentration in Data Science.
 I have a background in **Economics**, **Quantitative Finace**, and **Applied Mathematics** (I'm currently doing a B.S. in Pure Mathematics at Sorbonne Université).
+My research interests are at the intersection of applied statistics, machine learning, and social sciences.

 ---
+**Education**
+---

+* Columbia University, M.A. in Quantitative Methods in the Social Sciences (Data Science)
+* Sorbonne Université, B.S. in Pure Mathematics
+* Paris-Dauphine, PSL Research University, M.S. in Quantitative Finance
+* Paris-Dauphine, PSL Research University, B.S. in Applied Economics